sugarlabs/sugar-docs/build.rst

 If anything goes wrong, you can check if there are known problems with the source code, by looking at the
 `buildbot status <http://buildbot.sugarlabs.org/waterfall>`_.
-If it's red than something is wrong and hopefully developers will fix it soon.
-If it's green than the issue is probably not yet known and you should report it.
+If it's red then something is wrong and hopefully developers will fix it soon.
+If it's green then the issue is probably not yet known and you should report it.
 You can generate useful debug information with::

     make bug-report